 US events: http://www.studyacrossthepond.com/events-webinars

 Most US students attending Lincoln are self-funded.
 The University offers a dedicated service for students wishing to bring their Federal Stafford Loans, Graduate PLUS loans, Parent PLUS loans and Signature (Private) Loans with them.

 If you are currently enrolled as a degree-seeking student at any accredited US university or college of higher education, you may be able to apply to spend a semester or full year here at the University of Lincoln.

 Many US students studying at Lincoln come through our partnerships with institutions in the US including: College of Charleston (South Carolina), Juniata College (Pennsylvania), Miami University (Oxford, Ohio), Millersville University (Pennsylvania), Minnesota State University Moorhead, Montana State University, University of New Haven (Connecticut).

-The UK Border Agency website includes detailed information on how to apply for your visa.
+The UK Visas and Immigration website includes detailed information on how to apply for your visa.